byterubpay/byterub-site/_posts/2017-09-16-logs-for-the-Community-meeting-held-on-2017-09-16.md

 **\<pero>** yea im sure you have a reason i'd agree with - just curious what it is ;p
 **\<hyc>** at this point 99% of incoming questions have been answered before
 **\<dEBRUYNE>** pero: "Kind of ambivalent on this since it's a two sided coin.
 Yes, it'll give this subreddit a cleaner look.
 However, it's more likely that their questions won't get answered as there are way more people browsing this sub.
 Moreover, I think it's beneficial to give newcomers a warm welcome by helping them out with their issues.
 If their questions don't get answered it may result in a negative experience and deterring them from getting
-**\<dEBRUYNE>** involved with Monero.
+**\<dEBRUYNE>** involved with ByteRub.
 Furthermore, bear in mind that most of us also once started as noobs.
 I'll just leave this thread open to gauge the community's opinion.
 **\<dEBRUYNE>** "
 **\<pigeons>** yeah it can be real helpful and useful to have SE answers to point to for reference and consistency
 **\<pero>** hmmm - well r/monerosupport was my idea